Eric T. Chaffin is the Managing Partner of Chaffin Luhana.

 - Author, “Review of Third Circuit Antitrust Cases (May 1993-May 1995),” 1001 Antitrust Challenges in the 90’s: Enforcement Reaches New Heights, Pa.
 Bar.
 Inst.
 (1995)

-- Legal expert appearances in the Wall Street Journal, Forbes, ABC’s Good Morning America, CNBC’s Power Lunch, Lawline.com, Court Radio, Fox Radio, and various local radio and television news affiliates
+- Legal expert appearances in the Wall Street Journal, Forbes, ABC’s Good Morning America, CNBC’s Power Lunch, Lawline.com, Court Radio, Fox Radio, KDKA News Radio, and various Pittsburgh radio and television news affiliates.

 - Author, The Legal Examiner

-- W&L School of Law; cum laude; Chairman, Moot Court Board; John W. Davis Scholarship; U.S. Attorney Externship (tried three federal jury trials to verdict)
+- W&L School of Law; cum laude; Chairman, Moot Court Board; John W. Davis Scholarship; Moot Court Winner of Best Brief and Runner-up for Best Oral Advocate; U.S. Attorney Externship (tried three federal jury trials to verdict)

-- West Virginia University; B.A. in Political Science & Economics with minor in Philosophy; summa cum laude; Phi Beta Kappa; University Honors Scholar; Arts & Sciences Scholar; Judith Herndon Fellow
+- West Virginia University; B.A. in Political Science & Economics with minor in Philosophy; summa cum laude; Phi Beta Kappa; University Honors Scholar; Arts & Sciences Scholar; Judith Herndon Fellow; Debate Team Captain; Founder, WVU Chapter of Habitat for Humanity

 Memberships, Affiliations, and Philanthropy